AIP / Paleo Cauliflower-Plantain Tortillas

 This recipe will yield four medium tortillas; more if the cauliflower is large (in which case you may need extra

-You will need: large mixing bowl; measuring cups & spoons; plastic wrap; clean kitchen towel; large fork for mashing; microwave safe bowl; blender; pan & spatula; optional: rolling pin; paper towels (for soaking up oil at end)
+Large mixing bowl; measuring cups & spoons; plastic wrap; clean kitchen towel; large fork for mashing; microwave safe bowl; blender; pan & spatula; optional: rolling pin; paper towels (for soaking up oil at end)

 Ingredients: